cgirish01/xal/README.md

 - to run this code
   - gir clone then
   - ```node server.js     ```
+  - i am not using react, so reloaded will be needed to see change

 ### you will be needing some files/ folders in like, which u can see in .gitignore
   - .env